codetst/codetest/README.md

 A. A robot which can move down and right is traversing some terrain that can be represented as a hex grid.
 Find the least cost path from top left to bottom right through such a grid.
-Return the path for the robot to follow.
+Return the path for the robot to follow

 Sample input
 46B E59  EA C1F 45E  63